 - Georgia Association of Criminal Defense Lawyers member

 - Tennessee Association of Criminal Defense Attorneys member

 - Chattanooga Association of Criminal Defense Lawyers member

 The best trial lawyers have experience at the appellate level.
 Bryan Hoss represents clients in both civil and criminal cases pending appeal before the Tennessee Court of Appeals, the Tennessee Supreme Court, the Sixth Circuit Court of Appeals, and the United States Supreme Court.
 He has argued these cases on behalf of our clients and has the experience to prepare your case on appeal.

 A Wide Range of Representation

-Prior to law school, Mr. Hoss worked in the Hamilton County District Attorney’s office assisting various prosecutors with major felony cases.
-He worked on over a dozen homicide trials in the Hamilton County courts including the infamous Signal Mountain Murder case.
-After graduating with a law degree from the University of Memphis, Mr. Hoss began trying jury trials in both Hamilton County Criminal Court and in the United States District Court in Chattanooga.
-And, he has been trying cases ever since.
+Prior to beginning law school, Mr. Hoss worked in the Hamilton County District Attorney’s Office assisting various prosecutors with major felony cases.
+He worked on over a dozen homicide trials in the Hamilton County Courts including the infamous Signal Mountain Murder case.

-While at the University of Memphis, Mr. Hoss received the award of Merit for Outstanding Trial Advocacy at the National Trial Competition.
-He also received the Professor Joe A. Moore Award for his outstanding achievements emphasizing oral advocacy and was a member of the Moot Court Board.
+Mr. Hoss attended the University of Memphis for his law degree.
+While at U of M, Mr. Hoss received the award of Merit for Outstanding Trial Advocacy at the National Trial Competition and the Professor Joe A. Moore Award for his outstanding achievements emphasizing oral advocacy and was a member of the Moot Court Board.

-Mr. Hoss has taught Criminal Law as an adjunct professor at the University of Tennessee at Chattanooga.
+Mr. Hoss has taught Criminal Law as an adjunct professor at the University of Tennessee.